microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 ### `postConfigure` (optional)

-Scripts to be run after Trident configuration stage is complete.
+Scripts to be run after step 'Configure' in Trident is complete.

 These scripts are run from within a chroot of the target OS.
 The *$TARGET_ROOT* variable will be set to '/'.
 The *$EXEC_ROOT* variable will be set to the root of the filesystem Trident is being run from (or more specifically a directory within /tmp that is bind mounted to the root).